-If your new boss is the problem, is it her management style, attitude, skill set, priorities?
+If your new boss is the problem, is it their management style, attitude, skill set, or priorities?
 If the role itself is what's bothering you, what would you change about it to make it better?
-The clearer you can be about what's making you unhappy, the better the chances are that you'll be able to fix it—or move on to a new job that suits you better.
+The clearer you can be about what's making you unhappy, the better the chances you'll be able to fix it—or move on to a new job that suits you better.

 As you do that, look for the not-awful parts of your job.
-Recognizing those good(ish) aspects won't just make you happier in the short-term, while you're stuck there; it'll help you understand what you enjoy doing at work in the long-term, which will guide you as you pick future job opportunities.
+Recognizing those good aspects won't just make you happier in the short-term, while you're stuck there; it'll help you understand what you enjoy doing at work in the long-term, which will guide you as you pick future job opportunities.

 Job hopping might not be a big red flag to every employer these days, but a two-week-long tenure at your latest job will raise some questions you probably don't want to answer.
 It's hard to be positive and professional and honest about why you're jumping ship so soon.